 When it comes to dish cleaning machines, there are three main types: built-in, portable, and countertop.
 Each of these has its own set of advantages and disadvantages, and the one that's right for you will depend on your specific needs and circumstances.

 Built-in dishwashers are the most popular type of dish cleaning machine, and they are usually installed under a countertop.
-They come in a variety of sizes and styles, and can hold up to 12 place settings or more.
+They come in a variety of sizes and styles, such as built in dishwasher 24 inch, and can hold up to 12 place settings or more.
 Built-in dishwashers are designed to be permanent fixtures in your kitchen, and are usually connected to your home's plumbing and electrical systems.

 Portable dishwashers are a good option if you have limited space or if you are renting your home and can't make permanent modifications.
 They are freestanding units that can be wheeled into place when you need to use them, and can be stored away when not in use.
 Portable dishwashers are usually smaller than built-in models, and can hold up to 8 place settings.

 Countertop dishwashers are the smallest type of dish cleaning machine, and are designed to sit on top of your kitchen counter.
 They are ideal for people who have very limited space, and can hold up to 4 place settings.
-Countertop dishwashers are also a good option for people who don't use their dishwasher very often and don't want to invest in a larger machine.
+Counter top dishwasher is also a good option for people who don't use their dishwasher very often and don't want to invest in a larger machine.

 Dishwashers work by following a simple process that involves several steps, including: